WordPress/php-ai-client/docs/ARCHITECTURE.md

 The main additional aspect that the Vercel AI SDK does not cater for easily is for a developer to use AI in a way that the choice of provider remains with the user.
 To clarify with an example: Instead of "Generate text with Google's model `gemini-2.5-flash`", go with "Generate text using any provider model that supports text generation and multimodal input".
 In other words, there needs to be a mechanism that allows finding any configured model that supports the given set of required AI capabilities and options.

-For the implementer facing API surface, two alternative APIs are available:
+### Fluent API

-* A fluent API is used as the primary means of using the AI client SDK, for easy-to-read code by chaining declarative methods.
+The _Implementer_ facing API uses a fluent approach for interfacing with the AI client SDK, providing easy-to-read code by chaining declarative methods.
-* A traditional method based API inspired by the Vercel AI SDK, which is more aligned with traditional WordPress patterns such as passing an array of arguments.

 ### Code examples